opendocsg/pdf-lambda/README.md

 It is not difficult to change this to a Lambda Proxy integration if one wishes to *access the requests and responses directly* in the Lambda function.
 ## Troubleshooting
  - Ensure that memory allocated to `create_pdf` is at least 512MB.
  - Ensure that timeout is at least 15 seconds.
+Check CloudWatch logs to see if any of the Lambda instances terminate due to timeout.
  - If AWS API Gateway (different from AWS Lambda Management Console) settings were modified, ensure that the API has been re-deployed.